 - Weight: 2.6 lbs.

 The Lumber Heritage Region of Pennsylvania is one of the 12 Heritage Areas in Pennsylvania.
-Our charge is to preserve, relate, and enhance the history and heritage of the people and their relationship with the Pennsylvania Forests.
+Their charge is to preserve, relate, and enhance the history and heritage of the people and their relationship with the Pennsylvania Forests.